 One of the best things about visiting a country is trying the local cuisine.
-To me, it is imperative to try all the traditional foods so I get the most authentic experience I can; plus, I just love food!
+To me, it is imperative to try all the traditional foods so I get the most authentic experience I can; plus, I love food!
 Slovenian food is challenging to put into a box because it is influenced so much by its neighbors.
-You’ll find Austrian, Croatian, Italian, and Hungarian influences, as well as some flavors from as far afield as Turkey.
-This makes for some interesting food.

-Check out these foods you simply have to try when you head to Slovenia.
+Check out these foods you have to try when you head to Slovenia.

 Do you have a sweet tooth?
 This delicious dessert is a must-try, hailing from the Gorenjska region, and indeed very widely available in the tourist area of Bled.
 This is a cream slice made of dough and packed with a layer of vanilla/custard and a thick layer of cream.
 Just delicious!